waheeduk/waheeduk/README.md

 - 👋 Hi, I’m @waheeduk
-- 👀 I’m interested in python, and C++.
+- 👀 I’m interested in python, and am currently learning more about web development.

 <!---